kaipyroami/cats-hate-drm/README.md

 Inspired by [This repo](https://github.com/davidhampgonsalves/CR14-emulator-for-CatGenie-120).

 ## Cheap tools to read and write the tags
-You can use this with one of these to read them.
+You can use [this](https://github.com/hassananayi/nfc-srix-programmer) with one of [these](https://www.amazon.com/gp/product/B07FCLY4S9) to read them too.

 ## Tag Info